drpngx/keyboard-doc/README.md

 that the presses on these keys are going to be a little between side press and press down.
 The presses on the other keys are going to be extensions outward.
 So you have mostly two finger movement classes to manage.
 The down movement is more natural.
-The out movement is the tricky one and I find that it doesn't accidentally trigger multiple keys this way.
+The out movement (ie the extension of the finger towards the out keys: up and West for the left ring finger, say) is the tricky one and I find that it doesn't accidentally trigger multiple keys this way.

 If you look at the default layout, you will find that the West keys on the left hand and the East keys on the right hand have been assigned to less frequently used symbols.
+This is no accident: they are just harder to type.

-I changed the yaw so that the keys angle gently downward.
-It also minimizes travel to the out side key.
+I changed the yaw so that the keys angle gently downward towards the center.
+That also minimizes travel to the out side key.
+The thumb also tilts towards the ball, again, to minimize travel.

 When you position your hands that way, it feels a little like you are lower on the keyboard.
 This is like resting your hand on the `ZXCV` row of a normal keyboard.
 There is no corresponding